 Ensuring you don’t keyword stuff your content, this is a strategy where you include far too many of the exact words or phrases unnaturally.

 To reach the heights of an accomplished content marketer, you will have to adjust to different situations.
 That means allowing your staff to let off steam rather than putting them under too much pressure.

-If you manage to create a healthy work environment and respect people’s opinions, it will amount to more productivity.
+Creating a healthy work environment and respecting people’s opinions will increase productivity.
 Also, be aware of the magnitude of the task and let the marketing group know what they are up against.

-In this way, you can select people who handle pressure better without compromising on creativity.
+In this way, you can select people who handle pressure better without compromising creativity.